gcallah/SoftwareEngineering/md/chap2.md

 ### Software Specification

 Software specification, also known as the requirement engineering process, is the stage where developers will figure out and outline what features are required by stakeholders.
 The end result of this process is to create documentation that stakeholders understand and add upon to aid developers know what features they (the developers) need to create to meet the needs of the client.
 Software specification can be visualized as the top 3 bubbles in figure 2.4.

-Note that stakeholder requirements and whereas ystem requirements are not interchangeable with each other;this difference will be explained in a later section.
+Note that stakeholder requirements and whereas ystem requirements are not interchangeable with each other;
+this difference will be explained in a later section.

 The requirements engineering process is composed of three main stages (textbook pg 55):